atxrenegade/milestone_blog_post/jsBlogPost.md

 ## ES Modules and the Module Pattern

-In early days of web programming, when the internet still consisted of primarily static web pages, js code was limited to single lines embedded in html to assemble web components.(-XXX confirm this) As it has slowly taken on a new role and expanded functionality to both front and back end development, and non-browser applications, javascript programs have increased in size and complexity, and with it the demand for a consistent load pattern for the use of multiple js files and resources within the same program.
+In early days of web programming, when the internet still consisted of primarily static web pages, js code was limited to single lines embedded in html to assemble web components.
+As it has slowly taken on a new role and expanded functionality to both front and back end development, and non-browser applications, javascript programs have increased in size and complexity, and with it the demand for a consistent load pattern for the use of multiple js files and resources within the same program.
 As our js files expand in size breaking code down into modules allow us to organize our code into smaller modular pieces, making programs easier to read, scale, debug, reuse components, implement a separation of concerns, and honor the privilege of least exposure, by encapsulating variables and methods into public and private interfaces.

 ### The Classic Module pattern